Skip to main content

 How many trainees are enrolled every year?

-The number of students in the first year of the Clinical Internship Program can range from four to ten participants, and in the advanced group, between eight and seventeen.
+The number of students in the first year of the Clinical Internship Program can range from four to ten participants.
+The second year program is between four and eight.
+Finally, our continuing studies program has from four to seven.
+This structure provides for more individual development.
 The group supervision component of the program has a maximum of six participants per group.